greed2411/MSW/README.md

 ### Frontend

- - [x] Google Map API, to show the address of Creation Labs for contact.html
  - [ ] Fix the logo alignment with the blog title.

 ### Backend

- - [x] blog.website.com to post articles or news regarding the team and their projects.
  - [ ] solve the recursive jinja issue for addressing each html file, referencing problem.

 ### Others